-- 5.6 Subject to any legal requirements or restrictions, a Member providing an Expert Witness Service shall clearly communicate in any Report: - (a) the instructions received, whether oral or written; - (b) any limitations on the scope of work performed; - (c) whether any of the opinions, findings or conclusions of the Member are not based wholly or substantially on the Member's specialised knowledge derived from training, study and experience; - (d) the relationships, if any, the Member or the Member's Firm or the Member's Employer has with any of the parties to the Proceedings (including any of the matters referred to in paragraphs 3.9, 5.1, or 5.2) that may create a threat or a perceived threat to the Member's obligation to comply with the fundamental principles of the Code or the Member's paramount duty to the Court, and any appropriate safeguards implemented; - (e) the extent, if any, of reliance by the Member on the work of others; - (f) the opinions formed, or Other Evidence given, by the Member; - (g) whether an opinion or Other Evidence is provisional rather than concluded, and, if so, the reasons why a concluded opinion or concluded Other Evidence has not been provided; - (h) the significant facts upon which the opinions or Other Evidence are based; - (i) the significant assumptions upon which the opinions or Other Evidence are based and the following matters in respect of each significant assumption: - (i) whether the Member was instructed to make the assumption or whether the Member chose to make the assumption; and - (ii) if the Member chose to make the assumption, then the reason why the Member made that choice; - (j) if the Member considers that an opinion or Other Evidence may be misleading because a significant assumption is likely to mislead, then a statement to that effect and an explanation of why the assumption is likely to mislead; - (k) where applicable, that the Member's opinion or Other Evidence is based upon another person's report; - the reasoning by which the Member formed the opinions or arrived at the Other Evidence, including an explanation of any method employed and the reasons why that method was chosen; - (m) a list of all documents and sources of information relied upon in the preparation of the Report; - (n) any restrictions on the use of the Report; and

-(o) a statement that the Expert Witness Service was conducted in accordance with this Standard.

-- 5.7 In providing an Expert Witness Service, a Member should consider whether APES 225 Valuation Services is applicable to the Engagement or Assignment.
+- 5.6 Subject to any legal requirements or restrictions, a Member providing an Expert Witness Service shall clearly communicate in any Report: - (a) the instructions received, whether oral or written; - (b) any limitations on the scope of work performed; - (c) details of the Member's training, study or experience that are relevant to the matters on which the Member is providing expert evidence; - (c)(d) whether any of the opinions, findings or conclusions of the Member are not based wholly or substantially on the Member's specialised knowledge derived from training, study and or experience;

+- (d)(e) the relationships, if any, the Member or the Member's Firm or the Member's Employer has with any of the parties to the Proceedings (including any of the matters referred to in paragraphs 3.9, 5.1, or 5.2) that may create a threat or a perceived threat to the Member's obligation to comply with the fundamental principles of the Code or the Member's paramount duty to the Court, and any appropriate safeguards implemented; - (e)(f) the extent, if any, of reliance by the Member on the work of others; - (f)(g) the opinions formed, or Other Evidence given, by the Member; - (g)(h) whether an opinion or Other Evidence is provisional rather than concluded, and, if so, the reasons why a concluded opinion or concluded Other Evidence has not been provided; - (h)(i) the significant facts upon which the opinions or Other Evidence are based; - (i)(j) the significant assumptions upon which the opinions or Other Evidence are based and the following matters in respect of each significant assumption: - (i) whether the Member was instructed to make the assumption or whether the Member chose to make the assumption; and - (ii) if the Member chose to make the assumption, then the reason why the Member made that choice; - (j)(k) if the Member considers that an opinion or Other Evidence may be misleading because a significant assumption is likely to mislead, then a statement to that effect and an explanation of why the assumption is likely to mislead; - (k)(I) where applicable, that the Member's opinion or Other Evidence is based upon another person's report; - (I)(m) the reasoning by which the Member formed the opinions or arrived at the Other Evidence, including an explanation of any method employed and the reasons why that method was chosen; - (m)(n)a list of all documents and sources of information relied upon in the preparation of the Report; - (n)(o) any restrictions on the use of the Report; and - (e)(p) a statement that the Expert Witness Service was conducted in accordance with this Standard. - 5.7 In providing an Expert Witness Service, a Member should consider whether APES 225 Valuation Services is applicable to the Engagement or Assignment.
 APES 225 requires, amongst other things, that a Member make certain disclosures in a Report. - 5.8 If a Member is not certain whether a matter is a significant assumption or an opinion, the Member should consult the legal representative of the Member's Client or Employer. - 5.9 Working papers document the work performed by the Member and the process by which the Member arrived at an opinion or Other Evidence that may or may not be used in a Report.
 A working paper is not considered a Report unless it was specifically designed to communicate expert evidence to the Court.